Want to rank your new blog on Google search then you should learn some effective keyword research techniques.

 Click Through Rate is the average number of monthly clicks on the search results for a keyword.
 Higher Search volume does not mean higher CTR.
 This is because in some queries users get their answer within the search result page with the help of Featured Snippets.

-For example, the keyword “how to take screenshot on windows” has a high monthly search volume but its organic Click through rate is very low.
+For example, the keyword “how to take a screenshot on windows” has a high monthly search volume but its organic Click through rate is very low.

 As you can see in the above screenshot, most of the users will not click on that result as they got their answer within the search result.